microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/userinsightssettings-get.md

 ### Request

-The following is an example of the request to get user insight settings.
+The following is an example of the request to get user item insights and meeting hours insights settings.

 <!-- {
   "blockType": "request",